mynameisankit/credit-suisse-gcc-2021/Question6/README.md

 # **The Hackathon**

+**The provided solution is correct logically after verification from several of my peers but unfortunately, I couldn't pass all the test cases**

 Credit Suisse has multiple departments; they are named as Department1, Department2 and Department3 respectively.
 We want to create a group of employees from these three departments so that they can participate in a hackathon.
 But there are some rules which we need to keep in mind while forming the groups. <br>
 <br>
 •	There is a limit on the group size.
 A group can have a specified minimum and maximum number of employees. <br>